Diverse universality classes of the topological deconfinement transitions of three-dimensional noncompact lattice Abelian-Higgs models: Numerical results

+To investigate the nature of the critical behavior along the MH transition line, and to compare it with the behavior observed along the $N=1$ CH line, we present numerical FSS analyses of data obtained by MC simulations, considering cubic lattices of size $L^3$ with $C^*$ boundary conditions, defined in Eq.~(\ref{Cstarbc}).

-To characterize the critical behavior of the theory, we have performed Monte Carlo simulations at fixed $J$, varying $\kappa$ close to the MH (CH for $N=1$) transition line.
-We have obtained results for $N=1,2,25$ along the line $J=1$, considering lattices of size $L$ up to 26, 26, 20, respectively.
+We have performed MC simulations at fixed $J$, varying $\kappa$ close to the MH (CH for $N=1$) transition line.
+We have obtained results for $N=1, 2, 4, 10, 25$ along the line $J=1$, considering lattices of size $L$ up to 26, 26, 20, 20, 20 respectively.
 For $N=25$, we have also performed simulations along the line $J=0.4$, with $L$ up to 32.
-For comparison note the transition value $J_c(N)$ for $\kappa = 0$ ($CP^{N-1}$ model) is a decreasing function of $N$ and that \cite{suppl_PV-19-CP,suppl_PV-20-largeNCP} $J_c(2) = 0.7102(1)$, $J_c(20)\approx 0.353$.
-Thus, the transitions we consider for $N=2$ and 25 should belong to the MH line.
-As a check, we have measured the Binder cumulant of the $Q_{\bm x}$ operator.
-The numerical results show that it converges to 1 on both sides of the transitions as $L\to\infty$, confirming that the SU($N$) symmetry is broken in both phases.
+For comparison note the transition value $J_c(N)$ for $\kappa = 0$ ($CP^{N-1}$ model) is a decreasing function of $N$ and that \cite{PV-19-CP,PV-20-largeNCP} $J_c(2) = 0.7102(1)$, $J_c(20)\approx 0.353$.
+Thus, the transitions we consider for $N\ge 2$ should belong to the MH line.
+As a check, we have measured the Binder cumulant of the bilinear operator $Q_{\bm x}$ defined in Eq.~(\ref{Qdef}).
+The numerical results show that it converges to 1 on both sides of the transitions as $L\to\infty$, confirming that the $SU(N)$ symmetry is broken in both phases.

+Note that $J=1$ is less than twice $J_c(N)$ at $\kappa=0$ for most of the $N$ simulated ($N\le 10$), so we do not expect significant crossover effects from the $IXY$ point at $J=\infty$.
+This is not true for $N=25$, so in this case we also performed simulations at $J=0.4$ to verify that the results are independent of the specific value of $J$ adopted.
+Close to the multicritical point where the three transition lines meets, see Fig.~\ref{phdiasketchncLAH}, the transitions along the MH line could in principle become discontinuous.
+However, we have no indications of this behavior from the performed simulations.

+MC simulations have been performed by using a combination of Metropolis and microcanonical updates, see, e.g., Ref.~\cite{BPV-21-ncAH} for more details.
+To estimate mean values in the Lorenz gauge, we have performed simulations using the weight $e^{-H}$ (i.e. without gauge fixing) and implemented the gauge fixing before each measure.
+Given a MC configuration $\{A_{{\bm x},\mu}, {\bm z}_{\bm x}\}$, we have determined (by using a conjugate gradient solver) the gauge transformation $\Lambda_{\bm x}\in\mathbb{R}$ such that the new field $A'_{{\bm x},\mu}=A_{{\bm x},\mu} - \Lambda_{\bm x}+\Lambda_{{\bm x}+\hat{\mu}}$ satisfies the Lorenz condition (\ref{Lgauge}).
+Correlations are then computed using the configuration $\{A'_{{\bm x},\mu}, {\bm z}'_{\bm x}\}$.
+It is simple to show that this procedure is equivalent to directly sampling configurations satisfying the Lorenz gauge condition with weight $e^{-H}$.